Updated - 06/19/2017 Originally Posted - 10/10/2016

 Reasons a Google My Business Review may have Disappeared

-While Google doesn’t outline every aspect of their spam detection algoritm, they do provide specific Google review content guidelines.
-If a Google review has been deleted from your business page, ask youself the following questions to help narrow down the reason your Google My Business review went missing.
+While Google doesn’t outline every aspect of their spam detection algorithm, they do provide specific Google review content guidelines.
+If a Google review has been deleted from your business page, ask yourself the following questions to help narrow down the reason your Google My Business review went missing.
 Google will remove reviews that violate their review content guidelines.

 1. Was there a URL in the review?